cedadev/jasmin-docs-hugo-relearn/content/Short-term project storage/managing-a-gws/_index.md

 by removal of user access.
 No offensive, obscene or otherwise unauthorised data may be stored in the GWS or anywhere else within JASMIN.
 Users should not store any data of a personal or sensitive nature in the GWS.

+{{% notice style="warning" %}}
+Do not set, or allow your users to set, open permissions on files or directories.
+By this we mean permissions where data are "world-writable" by anyone, for example

+`-rw-rw-rw-` for a file, or
+`drwxrwxrwx` for a directory. **<< DON'T USE THESE!!**

+We provide a UNIX a group corresponding to each group workspace, which all members of that GWS belong to: this enables sharing within the group if you set permissions appropriately using that group.
+If you are unsure about setting permissions, please ask the helpdesk.
+{{% /notice %}}

 ## Keeping informed